 2. Brindle Boxer

-The brindle colored Boxer is the second most popular color choice for this dog breed.
-Again, this color is not exclusive to this breed, as it’s seen in French Bulldogs, Pit Bulls and many others as well.
+The brindle colored Boxer is the second most popular color choice for this dog breed (and perhaps my favorite color).
+Again, this color is not exclusive to this breed, as it’s seen in French Bulldogs, Pit Bulls, and many others as well.

 What’s unique about the brindle color is that it’s not really a color, but rather a coat pattern.
 Still, we categorize it as a general color for simplicity.

-Brindle Boxers will have a base coat that’s fawn colored.
-However, it’s unique because of the black colored striping.
+Brindle Boxers will have a base coat that’s fawn colored, although usually slightly darker.
+But what makes it unique is the black colored striping.
 It almost looks like a tiger, which is why it’s sometimes called the “tiger stripe.”

 There’s a lot of variation with brindle Boxers.
 The stripes can vary in degree of black, either lighter or darker.
 Also, the stripes can be either thin or thick.
 You’ll have sense of stripe density and coloring by examining the parents of your Boxer.